Prithwish20/Calculator-for-Age./README.md

-# Clone-of-Spotify-
+# Age-Calculator-
- A full-featured Spotify clone built with modern web technologies.
-Stream music, explore playlists, and enjoy a seamless audio experience.
-Includes user authentication, real-time playback, and responsive design.
-Built for learning and showcasing audio app dev.
+ A simple and responsive age calculator built with [Tech Stack].
+Enter your birth date to instantly calculate your age in years, months, and days.
+Useful for birthdays, forms, or just for fun!
+Clean UI and mobile-friendly.